-walking @ 21km (6 hours) From St Germain you stay relatively close to the twisting Gardons de Saint-Germain and Saint-Martin, two of the many tributaries of the Gard, until you reach the sleepy village of St Étienne Vallée Française.
+walking @ 23km (6 hours) From St Germain you stay relatively close to the twisting Gardons de Saint-Germain and Saint-Martin, two of the many tributaries of the Gard, until you reach the sleepy village of St Étienne Vallée Française.
 From here you ascend to the Col St Pierre, before descending through forest to St Jean du Gard, where Stevenson sold his trusty donkey Modestine and ended his ramblings through the Cévennes.
 It's worth taking a stroll through town to get a photo of the multi-arched stone bridge built in the 1700s.
 The town's historic chateau was built in the 13th Century, sacked and burned during the Wars of Religion, and rebuilt in the 18th Century.
-Stay in a 2star hotel in a renovated silk factory.
 Dinner is at your own arrangements this evening.